Youth Camp Overview

 - Yes.
 To do this you must pay by check and mail to our PO Box.
 The address is Sherwood Forest Summer Camp, PO Box 10816, Houston TX 77206.
 Payments must still be completed by May 31.

 - Are there any scholarships?

 - Not yet.
 But this is something we really want to do in the near future.

 - Can I speak to my camper on the phone while they are at Camp?

-- For the sake of preserving the illusion of our being in a medieval village to the maximum extent possible, we do not allow phone communications from home except in the event of an emergency.
-(Imagine how distracting and disruptive 80 parents calling throughout the day to speak to my camper for “just one minute” would be!)
-But of course you can expect that should anything require your attention we will address it with you immediately.
+- For the sake of preserving the illusion of our being in a medieval village to the maximum extent possible, our preference is to avoid phone communications from home except in the event of an emergency.
+Calls like this contribute to homesickness, and if dozens of campers are being pulled out of class each day to chat for “just one minute,” imagine how disruptive that would be!

 - How do you deal with homesickness?

 - We have found that homesickness is something worried about by parents far more than actually occurs.
 When we do have a homesick camper, we divert them from that train of thought with fun activities.
 Campers are kept so busy that they rarely have time to be sad about being away from home.
 Our experience has been that after that first night, even those rare cases of homesickness tend to go away.

 - If my camper is staying multiple weeks, do they need to pack for multiple weeks?

 - Campers who are staying multiple weeks will have their laundry done free of charge on weekends.